 Awards may be up to $1.5 million and can be used by charter schools that have been issued loans by or through CSFA for their facilities' needs.
 For more information and the application, visit the State Treasurer's Website.

-CCSA recently launched the Charter School Facilities Initiative, to provide comprehensive analysis of the issues and challenges facing California's charter schools and their access to affordable, adequate facilities.
+The goal of CCSA's Charter School Facilities Initiative, is to provide a comprehensive analysis of the issues and challenges facing California's charter schools and their access to affordable, adequate facilities.
+This year's data will be instrumental in providing information for our policy efforts as the California Legislature may soon consider a Statewide School Facilities Bond.

 Ask A Question